 Rowing is one of the original Olympic sports of the modern games.
 Crews of between one and eight rowers compete in a variety of events, with the big eight boats drawing the largest crowds.

 Rowing is a sport that appeals to people of all ages and abilities.
-We offer several ways to take part from a Learn to Row program to Recreational rowing.
-Whether you’ve never rowed before or are looking to get back in a boat, please contact us.
+You can take part through the Learn to Row program or Recreational Rowing/ We offer several ways to take part from a Learn to Row program to Recreational rowing.
+Whether you’ve never rowed before or are looking to get back in a boat, please contact the rowing director.

 All rowers with TRPC must register annually with Rowing Canada Aviron to activate their membership and ensure they are covered by the insurance program.

 Rowing Canada Aviron provides its members with liability insurance coverage for certain activities associated with rowing.
 Liability insurance will defend you and pay for damages that may be awarded against you.
 In short, insurance gives you peace of mind.
 It protects all members of the association as well as volunteers who might otherwise hesitate to offer their services from concern about their possible personal liability.